susuhahnml/asp-game-ml-strategies/src/README.md

-## Game play strategies powered by ASP THE CODE :clubs: :game_die:
+## Game strategies powered by ASP  :clubs: :game_die:

 Here we document our source code and its various functionalities.